 Of course, being summer, baseball season is also on us, which means us girls get a lot of time together at home.
-So we’ve been making it fun – last night the girls gave me a makeover (!), and tonight we made dinner together.
+So we've been making it fun - last night the girls gave me a makeover (!), and tonight we made dinner together.
 Since my daughters are 7 and 9, I still like to keep it pretty simple.
-And pizzadillas was something I knew they’d eat and be fairly safe cooking, too.
+And pizzadillas was something I knew they'd eat and be fairly safe cooking, too.
+And would give us all the benefit of a home-cooked meal.

 For nights like this, the whole idea is to keep things simple by following a few rules: